ElSnoMan/python-stg-cert-one/README.md

 > Example: `SIDE` and `ALL OVER` would each count towards `MISC`

 > Example Output: `REAR END: 2, FRONT END: 7, MINOR DENT/SCRATCHES: 22, UNDERCARRIAGE: 0, MISC: 4`

+### Challenge 6
+---

+1. Go to copart.com
+2. Search for 'nissan'
+3. Then for the Model, search 'skyline'.
+This is a rare car that might not exist
+4. If it doesn't exist, catch the exception and take a screenshot